After Bill Girard dropped out of art school to support his new family, he became a model maker for a local car manufacturer.

 Bill taught himself to cast his own work in plaster and hydrocal.
 Bronze casting was generally too expensive.

 Bill borrowed this piece back from Allen Abramson in the last months of his life.
+It stayed by Bill’s bedside until death.

 Bronze.
 Orig. estate of Allen Abramson.
 Approximately 8 x 6 x 5 inches.